nizos/nizos.github.io/src/posts/supply-chain-security-risks-in-static-sites/index.md

 static sites improve performance and reduce resource consumption.

 However, many static sites rely on third-party JavaScript libraries or external services for added functionality, such as form handling or analytics.
-This introduces auply chain vulnerabilities, where compromised dependencies become attack vectors.
+This introduces supply chain vulnerabilities, where compromised dependencies become attack vectors.

 ## The Threat of Supply Chain Attacks

-Supply chain attacks occur when third+party code that your site relies on is compromised.
+Supply chain attacks occur when third-party code that your site relies on is compromised.
 One notorious example is the [Polyfill.io attack](https://sansec.io/research/polyfill-supply-chain-attack), where malicious code affected over 100,000 websites by selectively redirecting users to a sports betting site while avoiding detection by analytics and admin users: